Free Website Content - What Is Software Piracy

 When software is pirated, consumers, software developers,

-and illegal software do not tend to provide sales and technical
+defective and illegal software do not tend to provide

-to take advantage of technical support and product upgrades,
+of technical support and product upgrades, which are

 time and more money.

-products as well as from future programs.
-When software
+current products as well as from future programs.

-is sold most developers invest a portion of the revenue

-into future development and better software packages.
 When

+software is sold most developers invest a portion of

+the revenue into future development and better software

-the sale of their products, which hinders development of
+lose revenue from the sale of their products, which

 Kinds of Piracy